FrancisBanville/ms_interpreting_probabilities/README.md

 mechanistic model for probabilistic local interactions that takes into consideration their spatiotemporal variability (i.e. a spatiotemporally explicit model of local interactions).
-It is essential to note that our model is not designed for potential interactions, which are scale-independent.
+It is essential to note that our model is not designed for regional interactions, which are scale-independent.
 Rather, it could prove valuable for predicting local interactions across time and space by generating new interaction data following parameter inference.